hkvincent/job-ai/README.md

 Use this section to show useful examples of how the project can be used.
 Screenshots, code examples, and demos work well in this section.

 ## Contributing

+## Important
+There is important with using the bash provided by git to run the commands.
+If you are using Windows, you can use command prompt or PowerShell to run the application.